nickjj/ansible-ferm/README.md

 Working with iptables directly can be really painful and the ufw module is decent for basic needs but sometimes you need a bit more control.
 I also like the approach of writing templates rather than executing allow/deny commands with ufw.
 I feel like it sets the tone for a more idempotent setup.

-This role is basically copy/pasted from the [ginas project](https://github.com/ginas/ginas/tree/master/playbooks/roles/ginas.ferm).
+This role is basically copy/pasted from the [ginas project](https://github.com/ginas/ginas/tree/master/playbooks/roles/ginas.ferm) with a few adjustments.
 Ginas is one of the best ansible examples I've found, it was created by [@drybjed](https://twitter.com/drybjed).

 ## Role variables